 The Arboretum's first ceremonial tree, a Yoshino cherry (Prunus x yedoensis), was planted by His Excellency Mr Takaaki Kojima, Ambassador of Japan on 27 July 2007 in Forest 17.

-There will be many more ceremonial tree plantings in Central Valley in the years ahead.
-As the trees grow, it will become a shady walkway through a diverse range of trees, representing many people and places from around the world.
+Currently there are approximately six ceremonial tree plantings each year, the majority of which are located in the Central Valley spine.
+As these trees grow, the Central Valley will become a shady walkway through a diverse range of trees, representing many people and places from around the world.

 Australian Hero Tree dedications

 The Arboretum’s Australian Hero Tree dedication initiative publicly recognises professionals and individuals in Australia who have distinguished themselves in their field of endeavor, and significantly contributed to Australia’s society, knowledge wealth and lifestyle.

 The Central Valley grass terrace tiers (skirting either side of Central Valley spine) of Hoop Pine, Araucaria cunninghamii is reserved solely for Australian Hero Tree dedications.